esper-io/dev-docs/docs/home/console.md

 ### Custom Reports

 You can generate custom reports that cover a specific period of time.
-To generate a custom report, click the Custom Reports tab.
+To generate a custom report, click the **Custom Reports** tab.

 ![Report](./assets/NewConsole/ReportsCustom.png)

-Select the device group you want to be covered by the report from the Select Device Group dropdown menu.
-Click the Start Date box to enter the beginning of the reporting period.
-Click the End Date box to enter the end of the reporting period.
-Then click Generate Report.
+Select the device group you want to be covered by the report from the **Select Device Group** dropdown menu.
+Click the **Start Date** box to enter the beginning of the reporting period.
+Click the **End Date** box to enter the end of the reporting period.
+Then click **Generate Report**.

 ![Report](./assets/NewConsole/ReportsCustomConfigure.png)